 In general, pre-med students take the MCAT upon completion of their prerequisite classes to get into medical school.
 In fact, those classes teach the knowledge that will be necessary to know for the exam.
 Those are the very classes that prepare a student for medical school, which is why a person doesn’t need to select a medical major for their undergraduate degree.
 Someone can be an art major during their four-year college career, and with the information covered in their medical school prerequisite coursework and the MCAT, they will be prepared to handle the classes that are to come in medical school.

-All of this means that often times, students are ready to take the MCAT after sophomore or junior year of undergrad.
+All of this means that often, students are ready to take the MCAT after sophomore or junior year of undergrad.
 With the help of their pre-med advisor, students have to diligently plan the timeline for this to happen from the very start.
-Together, they also have to select the schools that are appropriate for the student’s skills and interests.
+Together, they also have to select the appropriate schools for the student’s skills and interests.
 Once the medical schools are determined, students will find out each school’s guidelines regarding the MCAT.
 There are schools that want the MCAT scores to be no older than two to three years before the admissions application is submitted.
 Therefore, the pre-med student should plan accordingly.

 Taking the exam during the summer is ideal because you won’t have to take it during your semesters when you have a full load of classes.
-You must not compromise achieving a high GPA, which makes it very important to not get distracted from your classes.
-It is a delicate balancing act, thus it is very helpful that your pre-med advisor guides you at every step of the way.
-Ideally, you will connect to an advisor from the very start of your freshman year.
+You must not compromise on achieving a high GPA, which makes it very important not to get distracted from your classes.
+It is a delicate balancing act.
+Thus, it is very helpful that your pre-med advisor guides you at every step.
+Ideally, you will connect to an advisor from the start of your freshman year.
 The early bird gets the worm!

 Another consideration is if you have to retake the MCAT because of a low score.
 For the majority of medical schools, your goal should be to achieve a minimum score of 508 to be admitted to an MD program.
-Depending on the school, a higher score might be required.
+Depending on the school, a higher MCAT score might be required.
 Set your mind to earn the highest possible score on the MCAT.
 It is better to aim higher than to think about the “minimum requirement”.
 It was reported that for the 2018-2019 application cycle, students achieved an average of 511.
+Recent data for the 2024–2025 application cycle show that the average MCAT score has remained around 511 for MD applicants, and many schools continue to require that scores be no older than two to three years at the time of application.

 One more factor to consider is applying to medical school early since they accept students on what they call a “rolling basis.”
 The earlier you apply, the higher your chance of getting into the schools you most desire.